Left And Right Side Brain Test

 Q: Is the left brain really more logical, and the right brain more creative?

 A: While it's a useful generalization, it's not entirely accurate.
 Both hemispheres contribute to both logical and creative thinking.
-However, the left brain tends to be more dominant in analytical and sequential processing, while the right brain is more involved in holistic and intuitive processing.
+Still, the left brain tends to be more dominant in analytical and sequential processing, while the right brain is more involved in holistic and intuitive processing.

 Q: Can I change my brain dominance?